bytebase/bytebase.com-old/content/docs/change-database/rollback-data-changes.md

 <hint-block type="warning">

-Bytebase cannot build rollback statements for a task from the distant past because the corresponding binlog may have already been purged and the generation will fail.
+Bytebase cannot build rollback statements for a task from the distant past because the corresponding binlog may have already been purged.

 </hint-block>

 ### Step 3 - Enable rollback SQL generation

-Click "SQL Rollback" switch to enable rollback SQL generation.
+Click "SQL Rollback" switch to request Bytebase to generate rollback SQL after data changes are completed.

 ### Step 4 - Rollback